ST.

 Used as a transport hub for a number of years, the Edinburgh

-the Square will acquire a tram station and will be the station
+operation, the Square will acquire a tram station and will

 On April the 4th 2008, St. Andrew Square Gardens